 when you play with your puppy at home

-at home take the opportunity to take a break and play with your puppy.
-By
+While you’re at home take the opportunity to take a break and play with your puppy.
+By incorporating enrichment, games, and basic training you’re both learning together.
+This may help your bond and create a new experience for the entire family.

 is a digital content writer and editor for Trupanion.
 She spends her workday writing for the Trupanion blog.
 She loves writing about pets, being inspired by pets, and luckily gets to hang out with her rescue dogs all day long.
 In her free time, she enjoys exploring and traveling with her family.
 Her work has been featured on the DOGTV blog, KitNipBox blog, Get Your Pet blog, Fansided, among many others.